Dense MCA sign: Imaging features

+An axial non-contrast CT (NCCT) brain profile on a diagnostic workstation, used for early evaluation of hyperdense linear vascular structures like the dense MCA sign.

 Dense MCA sign stands for a hyperdense linear structure located along the course of the middle cerebral artery (MCA), typically in the Sylvian fissure in CT images.
 The sign may be seen unilaterally (on the affected side) compared to the contralateral MCA, which appears of normal attenuation.
 The sign is most commonly observed in the M1 segment of the MCA and less commonly in distal branches (M2/M3 segments), where it is termed the hyperdense MCA dot sign.
 The comparison of thrombus with the unaffected side improves diagnostic accuracy.

 Clinical significance

 The dense MCA sign is an early indicator of acute ischemic stroke caused by MCA occlusion.
 Its detection has important clinical implications:

 Early Diagnosis

 The dense MCA sign may be the first and only sign of MCA occlusion within the first 1–2 hours of symptom onset, even before parenchymal hypodensity develops.
 Early recognition enables rapid initiation of treatment, such as intravenous thrombolysis (e.g., tissue plasminogen activator, tPA) or endovascular thrombectomy.